North America Carbon Steel Industry Outlook from 2023 to 2033

 Based on carbon content, the report is segmented into low-carbon steel, medium-carbon steel, and high-carbon steel.
 Among these, end-users prefer low-carbon steel for product making.
 This is due to its several advantages, including versatility, weldability, and low cost.

-Low-carbon steel, also known as mild steel, is widely used in applications such as construction, automotive, and consumer goods.
+Low-carbon steel, also known as mild steel, is widely used in various applications, including construction, the automotive industry, and consumer goods.
 This is because of its benefits, including machinability, durability, formability, and corrosion resistance.

-Low-carbon steel is also sustainable and easy to recycle and reuse, making it an environmentally friendly material.
-It is relatively affordable to manufacture certain products out of low carbon content steel than other metals.
+Low-carbon steel is also a sustainable and easily recyclable material, making it an environmentally friendly option.
+It is relatively affordable to manufacture certain products out of low-carbon-content steel than other metals.

-The rising usage of low-carbon steel for producing different automotive components and construction materials is set to boost the target segment.
-As per the latest carbon steel industry analysis, the low carbon steel segment is set to thrive at a 4.9% CAGR, reaching US$ 74.2 billion by 2033.
+The increasing use of low-carbon steel for manufacturing various automotive components and construction materials is expected to drive the target segment.
+According to the latest carbon steel industry analysis, the low-carbon steel segment is projected to grow at a 4.9% CAGR, reaching USD 74.2 billion by 2033.

 On the other hand, the high-carbon steel segment is expected to witness a higher CAGR of 5.3% during the assessment period.
 This can be attributed to the rising adoption of high-carbon steel in applications such as machine tools, automotive parts, and bearings due to its high strength, good machinability, and durability.

 Demand for medium carbon steel across North America is set to rise at a 4.7% CAGR.
-It will likely total US$ 36.7 billion by 2033 owing to rising usage in different sectors.
+It is expected to total USD 36.7 billion by 2033, driven by increasing usage across various sectors.

 Demand to Remain High for Flat Carbon Steel Products in North America